IronBox/AntiSQLi/README.md

-# This version of the AntiSQLi library is now deprecated, please use the new [AntiSQLi library here](https://github.com/IronBox/antisqli-core)
+# This version of the AntiSQLi library is now deprecated, please use the new [AntiSQLi (Core) library here](https://github.com/IronBox/antisqli-core)

 AntiSQLi [BETA]